sagemath/trac_to_gh/Issue 9011.md

 # Issue 9011: the numpy SVD decomposition docstring is wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9011

 Original creator: was